 Best Customer Service: Concord Auto Protect

-Concord Auto Protect has been in business since 2013, and although it is not BBB accredited, it scores 4.9 out of 5 with ConsumerAffairs.
+Concord Auto Protect has been in business since 2013, and although it is not BBB accredited, it scores 5 stars with ConsumerAffairs.
 It also offers the best customer support of the companies we reviewed, with options to connect by phone, online, email, and via Facebook Messenger 24/7.

 Concord Auto Protect offers many industry standards with its plans, including free 24-hour roadside assistance and transferable plans.
 As a direct provider of its vehicle service contracts, Concord Auto Protect pays claims directly to auto repair facilities and lets you choose any ASE-certified mechanic.